 Because of all the issues I’ve discussed thus far, it is no surprise that there has been a lot of fraud in the space.
 Further, due to the nature of ICOs, they are susceptible to cybersecurity and other risks.

 ICOs investments are riskier than angel investments.
 Just because they are liquid DOES NOT MEAN they are less risky.
-To learn more about how much your token is worth or to evaluate a certain token for an investment, take a look at our Token Valuation product.

 Do you want our latest content delivered straight to your mailbox?
 Sign up to our mailing list and, as a bonus, get a coupon to redeem for a FREE COPY of the Startup Investor Search Guide, outlining SIX proven strategies of looking for investors, even if you have no network.
 We have also included TWENTY TWO fundraising resources, with a special section for female founders.